ibm-cloud-docs/Cloudant/local/troubleshoot.md

 related failures.
 When you diagnose the problem, watch for the following changes.

-*   Disk errors on cluster nodes
+*   Disk errors on cluster nodes.
-*   Changes in disk operation times
+*   Changes in disk operation times.
-*   Unexpected volumes on one or more cluster nodes
+*   Unexpected volumes on one or more cluster nodes.
-*   Recently unavailable cluster nodes
+*   Recently unavailable cluster nodes.

 ### Are elevated latencies isolated to a particular account, database, or request type?
 {: #are-elevated-latencies-isolated-to-a-particular-account-database-or-request-type-}